Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 ## Product and Inventory Management
 1. **Can we segment products into groups to tailor marketing and inventory strategies?**

--- Segmenting Products Into Groups
+-- Segmenting products into groups

 The analysis categorized products into six segments: